- The Subconscious Mind

-Think of ‘innate beliefs as being the foundational stuff that we are born with – they are included as part of the structure of our DNA and, as such, act as part of the map that wires our brain in the foetal stage of development.
+Think of ‘innate beliefs as being the foundational stuff that we are born with – they are included as part of the structure of our DNA and, as such, act as part of the map or blueprint that wires our brain and personality in the foetal stage of development.

 All life emanates tiny currents of photons that are mainly stored in and emitted from the DNA of cells.
 This light works in waves, and it is how we are all connected and how we can readily and rapidly respond without a constant need to pause and consider.
 The current emitted by these light waves alters whenever we are somehow disturbed from natural health.